ninjablocks/developer-docs/source/misc/releasechannels/index.rst

 Changing release channel can be done by editing ``/etc/apt/sources.list.d/ninjablocks.list`` (run ``sudo with-rw bash`` to get a shell that can write to your Sphere's rootfs).
 Remember that **changing back to stable requires a factory reset** since it is hard to undo changes that are designed to only move forward.

+Additionally, to find out which commits in our Git repositories are in each branch, we have automagically generated branches in each client repository called *stable, staging, testing, unstable* which are synced to the git commit on which the latest package in that release channel was created.

 stable
 ------